Is this the year you take up your pen, metaphorically or physically, and raise your voice for a cause that you believe in?

 If your project is huge, focus on the first thing.
 What’s one thing you can do this week to advance that project?
 Put it at the top of your to-do list for the week.

-Once you’ve done that, what’s the next task?
+Once that’s done, what’s the next task?
 Start small and keep moving forward.

-Great things are accomplished this way, step by step.
+Great things happen this way, step by step.

 Maybe you’re not sure what the first step is, or exactly how to get where you’re going.
 If that’s the case, getting started might mean journaling about the project every day.